MarionJHolloway/hangman595/README.md

 ### What does Hangman do?
 Hangman selects a raondom word form a list.
 It asks the user to guess a letter.
-It checks if the user input is valid.
+If the input is not one letter of the alphabet, the user is prompted to enter a single alphabetical character.
+If the input has already been guessed, the user is prompted to try a different letter.
 It checks if the letter is in the word.
+If the guess is correct, the user is informed, and the blank word and number of characters to guess are updated.
+If the guess is incorrect, the number oflives is reduced and the user is informed.
+Regardless of whether the guess is correct or not, it is logged so that repeat guesses can be checked.

 ### What was the aim?